 Meet Melody

 Melody Cartwright has been a resident of Southside Virginia for over 50 years.
-She is a graduate of Martinsville High School with credits from Patrick Henry Community College and a Bachelor of Fine Arts from Virginia Commonwealth University.
+She is a graduate of Martinsville High School with credits from Patrick Henry Community College and a Bachelor of Fine Arts from Virginia Commonwealth University in Richmond, VA.

-Melody began her career as a staff member at a private club in Richmond, VA where she met many politicians, including former governors and other legislators, including our area Speaker of the House A.L.
+Melody began her career as a staff member at a private club in Richmond, VA where she met many politicians, a long list of former governors and other legislators, including our area Speaker of the House A.L.
 Philpott, and first realized she wanted to get involved in the legislature.
 She then worked as a an advertising manager with Miller and Rhoads Department store until 1990.
-Eventually, she moved to South Boston, VA, to work at a local and recently closed newspaper, The News and Record.
+Eventually, she moved to South Boston, VA, to work at a local and now closed newspaper, The News and Record.

-She has served as an election official for the City of Martinsville, helping to safeguard our election integrity, and actively advocates for her neighbors' access to affordable and good quality housing, safe schools, and personal freedoms.
+She has served as an election official for the City of Martinsville, helping to safeguard our election integrity, and actively advocates for her neighbors' access to affordable and appropriate quality housing, safe and well-funded schools, and personal freedoms.
 As an advocate for her disabled sister, she has years of experience with and intimately understands the social services and mental health programs available in the area.
+She has been the Power of Attorney for all three of her younger siblings, including her brother who continues to be in hospice care.

-Melody wants to transfer this knowledge to others in need in our community, and work on legislation to make improvements.
+Melody wants to transfer her knowledge to others in need in our community, and to work on legislation to make effective improvements.
 For those citizens living in poverty and others struggling just to get by, the desire to help is a priority.
 She has been active in asking for and often receiving structural and safety improvements on properties which have not been properly taken care of.
 Affordable housing should also meet appropriate housing standards.
 These are basic human needs.
+Special emphasis on our unhoused fellow citizens is also a priority.

 Melody's family has been a part of Martinsville for generations.
 Melody's father, Mel Cartwright, Sr. served in the navy during WWII.
 He started his education career in Martinsville as a World History and Western Civilization high school teacher.
 His legendary teaching skills included being mindful and tolerant of all of the world's religions.
 Coach Cartwright took the helm of the Martinsville Bulldog's team in the 1950s, and began a basketball dynasty, where he led his players to the FIRST three state championships of ANY sport at MHS.
 He went on to a star-studded career at Magna Vista High School, Carlisle School, and the University of Maryland where he helped win Lefty Driesell's only ACC Championship in 1984.
 Coach Cartwright is currently in consideration for the Virginia High School League's Coaches Hall of Fame.